quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](<img/2023-09-21_08-52-31 (1).png>)

 You should see a screen similar to this.
-Notic the response returned by the API. it contains the return code, message and additional user information.
+Notice the response returned by the API.
+It contains the return code, message and additional user information.
 Our new Spoke Action works!

 Now let's use from a flow!